kimsama/Unity-GoogleData/README.md

 ### Creating Your Own Unity3D ScriptableObject class

 First, you need to define a data class which represents google worksheet.
 As the following code, if you have two colums, *Key* and *Text* you also need to define two member fields and properties for that.
-Note that Unity only can serialize non static member fields so the member fields are needed for a serialization and the properties which have *[ExposeProperty]* attribute are needed to be relfected its value on a Unity's inspector view.
+Note that Unity only can serialize non static member fields([See the reference](http://docs.unity3d.com/Documentation/ScriptReference/SerializeField.html)) so the member fields are needed for a serialization and the properties which have *[ExposeProperty]* attribute are needed to be relfected its value on a Unity's inspector view.

     [System.Serializable]
     public class MyData